LevelUpMarketers/tta-management-plugin/docs/CartFlow.md

    - The **Cart Page** template renders the current cart contents using `tta_render_cart_contents()`.
    - The cart table is wrapped in a `.tta-cart-table-wrapper` element so it can scroll horizontally on narrower screens, and CSS now stacks table cells for easier reading on phones.
    - A WPBakery hero banner appears above the cart using `do_shortcode()`.
+   - A **Browse More Events** button sits beside the Checkout action.
+It links back to the most recent events list page the visitor viewed so they can continue exploring without relying on the browser back button.
    - If a visitor selected a membership on the Become a Member page, that membership appears as its own line item labeled **Standard Membership** or **Premium Membership**.
    - Premium members cannot add another membership at all.
 Attempts to add Standard or Premium memberships are rejected.
    - Membership rows never display the **Ticket Reserved for…** column.
 When tickets are also present, the membership's **Event or Item** cell spans both columns so the layout remains aligned.
 Pricing shows "Per Month" in the price and subtotal columns, and the total row also displays "Per Month".